The Bike Streets Plan: Phase I

 When you get there on a bike, they'll stamp your passport, enter you in their passport ledger, and, depending on the venue, give you a discount on something.
 All sorts of prizes will be given out at the end of June to those who ride the most.

-The Bike Streets Plan: The Future
+The Bike Streets Plan: Phase II

 4. GET COMMUNITY FEEDBACK AND REFINE THE MAP.